Life of Joseph Smith from 1838 to 1839: Violence

 Soon after the "Extermination Order" was issued, vigilantes attacked an outlying Mormon settlement and killed seventeen people.
 This event is identified as the Haun's Mill Massacre.
 Soon afterward, the 2,500 troops from the state militia converged on the Mormon headquarters at Far West.
 Smith and several other Church leaders surrendered to state authorities on charges of treason.
-Although they were civilians, the militia leader threatened to try Smith and others in a military tribunal and have them immediately executed.
-Were it not for the actions of General Alexander William Doniphan in defense of due process, the plans of the militia leaders likely would have been carried out.
+Although they were civilians, Smith was immediately brought before a military court, accused of treason, and sentenced to be executed the next morning, but Alexander Doniphan, who was Smith's former attorney and a brigadier general in the Missouri militia, refused to carry out the order.

+Aftermath

 The legality of Boggs' "Extermination Order" was debated in the legislature, but its objectives were achieved.
 Most of the Mormon community in Missouri had either left or been forced out by the spring of 1839.
+Many found refuge in settlements in Illinois.
+Brigham Young–as president of the church's Quorum of the Twelve Apostles, one of the church's governing bodies–rose to prominence when he organized the move of about 14,000 Mormon refugees to Illinois and eastern Iowa.

+An estimated 800 Mormons were forcibly dispossessed of their homes and businesses.
+A long trail of appeals went as far as Washington, D.C., with Joseph receiving a personal audience with President Martin Van Buren, who said he could not help.
+Congress sent the matter back to the state of Missouri.

-Imprisonment and escape from Liberty Jail
+Liberty Jail

+Imprisonment

 After losing the Mormon War (1838), Smith and other church leaders were then transferred to the jail at Liberty, Missouri, the Clay County seat, to await trial.
 Although he frequently called down imprecatory judgments on his enemies and perceived enemies, as Fawn Brodie has written, Smith bore his harsh imprisonment "stoically, almost cheerfully, for there was a serenity in his nature that enabled him to accept trouble along with glory."
 Smith wrote to his followers "with skill and tact" attempting to dispel the now current notion that he was a fallen prophet.
 Brigham Young later claimed that even Smith's brother William said he hoped that Joseph would never get out of the hands of his enemies alive.
 Smith and his companions also made two unsuccessful attempts to escape from jail before, on April 6, they were started under guard to stand trial in Daviess County.

+Escape

 Once the Latter Day Saints no longer posed a political threat, Missouri leaders realized that Mormon behavior could hardly be classified as treason whereas, as Fawn Brodie has written, the governor's "exterminating order stank to heaven."
 On the way to trial, the sheriff and guards agreed to get drunk on whiskey purchased by Joseph's brother Hyrum and looked the other way while their prisoners escaped.